yalit/EasyAdminBundle-CustomWebTestCase/doc/tests.rst

 Selector Helpers
 ------------------------
-Used by the Asserts to locate elements, this Trait is defining a specific amounts of selector helpers linked to the specificities of EasyAdmin layout.
+Used by the Asserts to locate elements, the Trait :code:`CrudTestSelectors` is defining a specific amounts of selector helpers linked to the specificities of EasyAdmin layout.

 .. note::